Last updated on January 10th, 2023

-In regard to the proposed Tobacco21 legislation, CASAA believes it’s message is misleading the public to believe low-risk product have the same risks as traditional cigarettes…and what’s more, it’s demeaning to young adults.
+In regard to the proposed Tobacco21 legislation, CASAA believes it’s message is misleading the public to believe low-risk product have the same risks as traditional cigarettes…and what’s more, it’s demeaning to young adults, including minors.

 “It treats young adults, who are capable enough to serve in the military, sign contracts, and elect decision-makers to public office, as incapable of making the distinction between risky and less risky behavior.”

 Not everyone is ready to join CASAA, or email their elected officials (although CASAA greatly simplifies the process).
-What you can do is to aware of the fear-mongering that floods news reports in the U.S. There are now scores of scientific studies that show vaping is a healthier alternative to smoking tobacco cigarettes, but those article are overshadowed by those far more sensational.
+What you can do is to be aware of the fearmongering that floods news reports in the U.S. There are now scores of scientific studies that show vaping is a healthier alternative to smoking tobacco cigarettes, but those articles are overshadowed by those far more sensational.

 Regarding the original question of what’s legal and what is not when it comes to underage vaping, I can only say that if you are a parent who has a teenager who smokes, and you both care about tobacco harm reduction, there’s no reason not to purchase a vape product on their behalf.